Skpow1234/Shinrai-Trade/README.md

 A Rust trading platform workspace: domain correctness first, then a read-only market-data path.
 It is **not** an exchange, does **not** hold customer funds, and does **not** accept live orders yet.

 The intended product is a trading application connected to a licensed broker or venue.
 Phase 1 proved money, instruments, an order state machine, a double-entry ledger, and a paper loop **in-process**.
-Phase 2 is a read-only market-data gateway (normalize, gap/degrade, bounded WebSocket fanout, historical bars/trades).
+Phase 2 is a read-only market-data gateway (normalize, gap/degrade, bounded WebSocket fanout, historical bars/trades, short-lived auth).

 ## Tech